-In order to maintain their accreditation in good standing, all Accredited Training Providers shall fully discharge the following duties and responsibilities.
-Failure to properly discharge any of these duties and responsibilities constitutes grounds for disciplinary action in accordance with Section 910 - Probation, Suspension, and Revocation of Accreditation.
+In order to maintain their accreditation in good standing, all Accredited Training Providers shall fully execute the following duties and responsibilities.
+Failure to properly perform any of these duties and responsibilities constitutes grounds for disciplinary action in accordance with Section 910 - Probation, Suspension, and Revocation of Accreditation.

-- 203.2.1 Renew their accreditation in accordance with the renewal process found in Section 910.3 Accreditation Renewal Process. - 203.2.2 Maintain Certified Rater Instructors.
-Only RESNET Certified Rater Instructors can offer rater training through a RESNET Accredited Training Provider. - 203.2.3 Hold the exam questions administered by RESNET in strictest confidence. - 203.2.4 Maintain records for three years of all training materials and trainee data, training schedules, curricula, attendance records, examinations and individual examination results.
-This information shall be made available to RESNET upon request by RESNET. - 203.2.5 Provide candidates with a certificate or letter of completion, which accurately includes the candidate's legal name and completion dates of any items required for the candidate's certification. - 203.2.6 Maintain curricula that align with the most up-to-date RESNET standards. - 203.2.7 Provide for training facilities and equipment appropriate to the training being delivered. - 203.2.8 Only RESNET Accredited Training Providers may offer Rater Training using RESNET Certified Rater Instructors.
+- 203.2.1 Renew their accreditation in accordance with the renewal process found in Section 103 Provider Accreditation and Renewal Process. - 203.2.2 Maintain RESNET Certified Instructors.
+Only RESNET Certified Instructors can offer HERS Rater and HERS Modeler training through a RESNET Accredited Training Provider. - 203.2.3 Hold the exam questions administered by RESNET in strictest confidence.
+The examination and the items contained therein are the exclusive property of RESNET - 203.2.4 Maintain records for three years of all training materials and trainee data, training schedules, curricula, attendance records, examinations and individual examination results.
+This information shall be made available to RESNET upon request by RESNET. - 203.2.5 Provide candidates with a certificate or letter of completion, which accurately includes the candidate's legal name and completion dates of any items required for the candidate's certification. - 203.2.6 Maintain curricula that align with the most up to date RESNET standards. - 203.2.7 Provide for training facilities and equipment appropriate for the training being delivered. - 203.2.8 Only RESNET Accredited Training Providers may offer Training using RESNET Certified Instructors.